 Bringing science and theatre together can provide the inspiration for a play of exceptional artistic merit and lead to exciting new ways of learning about science.
 Indeed, we believe the best science plays can be great works of art because of the science they contain and great educational tools because of their artistic value.
 We are recruiting Stony Brook University’s brightest minds to write great plays that make science accessible to a wide audience.

-A public staged reading of the winning entries will be performed during the Spring 2015 semester at the Simons Center for Geometry and Physics
+A public staged reading of the winning entries will be performed during the Fall 2015 semester at the Simons Center for Geometry and Physics

 •Plays should be around 10 minutes in length (usually around 10 pages).

-•Winning playwrights will receive a directed, staged reading of their work in the Spring ’15 semester.
+•Winning playwrights will receive a directed, staged reading of their work in the Fall 2015 semester.

 •Plays must have a title page that includes the playwright’s name, address, phone number, and email address.